Blog

 Leon County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 21.

-Leon County County sits in USDA Zone 9a.
+Leon County sits in USDA Zone 9a.
 Cosmos grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Cosmos grow in Leon County County's climate?
+Can Cosmos grow in Leon County's climate?

 🌱